ravindramohith/red_rooms/README.md

 - Contructed all other components under `components/` folder.
 - Used `Next Link` for switching between pages.
 - Used **Next Auth** for creating sessions to protect certain routes.
+- Used **Redux** for **Global State Management** by wrapping application under store and creating all the reducers in `reducers/` folder with help of all global constants in `constants/` folder by controlling it with the actions in `actions/` folder.
 - Implemented pagination by using *React pagination* for viewing all the Items in a systematic manner.
 - Implemented search bar for searching various rooms by entering their locations and categories through **query params**.
 - Implemented Carousel for viewing Rooms by scrolling, and Calender by chhosing dates of booking the rooms.